 - Family support - There are sometimes a lot of unexpected expenses that come along with the death of a loved one.
 In addition to funeral expenses, the family might need help paying for children or other dependents, overcoming medical expenses, or paying debts related to the estate.
 A memorial donation of this kind offers the family relief when they need it most.

 - Memorial costs - Finally, with the rising cost of funerals, many families request help paying for the service.
 Unfortunately, not everyone starts end-of-life planning to prepare financially for their death.
-Their death might be sudden or they simply couldn’t afford it.
+Their death might be sudden, or they couldn’t afford it.
 In these cases, the family might ask for donations to pay for these expenses.

 As a family, you should feel comfortable asking for the support you need.
 Many people are looking for a way to help in this emotional time.
 Don’t be afraid to ask for financial support when it’s needed.